Overcoming Obstacles to Weight Loss

 When the pain of remaining in difficult situations outweighs the pain of changing, you'll accept the challenges.

-Getting over hurdles
+Getting over hurdles to weight loss

 Becoming centered results in achievement.